kat-er-ina/gemss/scripts/README.md

 * **Parameter ranges:** N_SAMPLES: 100 or 200, N_FEATURES: 200 or 500, NOISE_STD: 0.1–1.0, NAN_RATIO: 0.0 – 0.5, BATCH_SIZE: 16 – 48.
 * **Response:** Binary classification.

-### Tier 5: Effect of Jaccard Penalty (12 experiments)
+### Tier 5: Effect of Jaccard Penalty (28 experiments)

 * **Purpose:** Investigate the effect of diversity regularization (LAMBDA_JACCARD)
 * **Description:** Uses clean data on representative problem sizes with both sparsity levels.
-In addition to standard penalty setting, this tier tests three more penalty regimes to analyze how Jaccard regularization influences solution diversity and support overlap.
+This tier tests multiple penalty regimes to analyze how Jaccard regularization influences solution diversity and support overlap.
+To make the difference more prominent, the number of candidate solutions is intentionally too low: it equals the number of generating solutions.
+I.e. it would require perfect diversification in order to achieve full recall in "top" solutions.
-* **Parameter ranges:** N_SAMPLES: 100, N_FEATURES: 200 or 500, SPARSITY: 3 or 5, LAMBDA_JACCARD: 0 or 1000 or 5000.
+* **Parameter ranges:** N_SAMPLES: 100, N_FEATURES: 200 or 500, SPARSITY: 3 or 5, LAMBDA_JACCARD: 0 to 10000, N_GENERATING_SOLUTIONS = N_CANDIDATE_SOLUTIONS = 3.
 * **Response:** Binary classification.

 ### Tier 6: Regression Validation (29 experiments)